brunoreis/one-stack/README.md

 We can access our heroku app by running `heroku open`, and open bash with `heroku run bash`.

-To push local changes to heroku, simply run `git subtree push --prefix server heroku master`
+To push local changes to heroku, simply run `git subtree push --prefix server heroku master`.
+OBS: notice this command will push the current branch, not necessarily master

 ### Enabling Graphql Playground in production
 Since the playground is not enabled by defalut in production environments, we can explicitly ask for it by setting a couple of fields in our ApolloServer declaration: